Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

 Three main layers of a dynamic packaging system

 We’ll walk you through each layer so you have a better understanding of such systems.

 Supplier integrations for the holiday packaging engine

 Supplier integration is a foundation layer of any packaging engine.
 It defines the inventory available for booking.
 The selection of suppliers depends on various factors, including target markets (different suppliers provide access to inventories in different destinations), inventory availability, API support, etc.

-Global Distribution Systems (GDS).
-GDS is a network system providing travel retailers with information covering airlines, hotels, and ground transfers.
-They return basic data including availability rates, and also allow for booking.
+Global Distribution Systems (GDSs).
+A GDS is a network system providing travel retailers with information covering airlines, hotels, and ground transfers.
+They return basic data such as availability rates while providing opportunities for booking.
 Currently, GDSs cover a significant share of the market.
 Mostly they are represented by such companies as Amadeus, Sabre, and Travelport.
-A retailer that plans to integrate their service with GDS must meet a number of requirements.
+A retailer that plans to integrate its services with a GDS must meet a number of requirements.

 Wholesalers and bed banks.
 These providers mostly cover the accommodation sphere.
 Wholesalers and bed banks suggest detailed information on travel inventories and provide modern API support.
 While they consolidate fewer suppliers than GDSs, the integration doesn’t require additional certification.
 Hotelbeds, Bonotel, and Cloudbeds are the main representatives in the category.
 The systems here are usually more innovative than those of GDSs and suppliers.

 Events and attraction providers.
 This category includes tour and activity OTAs, local providers, and B2B wholesalers that supply information and booking capacities for museums, attractions, and events.